 If you don’t love marzipan feel free to leave it out.
 I believe marzipan is a misunderstood food, since a lot of people have only eaten a stale version – the good stuff is basically almond and sugar!
 Yum!

-The original recipe is found here.
+The original recipe is found here (oops, I lost the link when I updated the recipe!).
 I changed the fruit, and added almonds and almond extract, and added more melted butter in the end.

 What you need: